-to area.
+Antenna polarization conventions vary from area to area.
 It is common to find that the polarization was determined by the first local ATV operators based on antennas they had in place for other modes.
-Generally, UHF/microwave operators active on SSB, CW and digital modes have horizontally polarized antennas, while those into FM, public service or repeaters have vertical antennas.
-Check with local ATV operators before permanently locking down the antenna clamps.
+Generally, UHF/ microwave operators active on SSB, CW and digital modes have horizontally polarized antennas, while those into FM, public service or repeaters have vertical antennas.
+Check with local ATV operators before permanently locking down your antenna mounting clamps.
 Circularly polarized antennas let you work all modes, including satellites.